resolve-works/insight/README.md

 </p>

-The initial development of Insight was funded by [Follow the Money](https://ftm.nl) to process large amount of FOIA requests.
+The initial development of Insight was funded by [Follow the Money](https://ftm.nl), where it is used to process large amount of FOIA requests.

 ## Setting up a development environment